camilabbreda/Note-Management-Backend/README.md

     ollama pull smollm2:135m
     ```

-3. Start Ollama server on the desired port
+3. Check if Ollama server is running, if not, then start it:
     ```sh
     ollama serve
     ```